logisticalprivacy/notice-of-safe-traversal/README.md

 To use this document:

-* Print out the PDF
+* Print out the PDF.

 * Come up with a strong new device password and divide it into three parts.
 Do *not* memorize the new password.